Wei2624/AI_Learning_Hub/README.md

 4. In `_site` directory, you can find `.html` file.
 Then, you are able to view them locally.

+## Join us

+You are very welcome to join us to improve this repo more!
+Please message [me](https://wei2624.github.io/) for more details.

 # Blog Information